 GELLI AIZA ‘WANAY’ SANNADAN BALUYAN

 Aiza is Wanay — a proud indigenous woman from the tribe of Banao in the Province of Kalinga.
 She is a Registered Nurse with specific expertise on health advocacy.
-Along her professional journey, she gained skills on event coordination as well as community-based learning facilitation.
+Along her professional journey, she gained skills on systems administration, event coordination as well as community-based learning facilitation.
 She is also a dedicated environmental activist.
-Her dream is to continue her passion to help her people in area of community-based health care and inclusive development initiatives, such as coffee farming, processing, and marketing.
-While learning peace and reconciliation with PBCI and CFP, she’s also dreaming to be a medical doctor.
+Her dream is to continue her passion to help her people in the area of community-based health care and inclusive development initiatives — such as coffee farming, processing, and marketing.
+While learning peace and reconciliation with PBCI and CFP, she is also dreaming to rejuvenate the coffee plantations in their tribal lands in Kalinga, starting with the properties her family owns.

-Wanay serves as PAR Field Facilitator and Inclusive Development Worker
+Wanay serves as PAR Support Systems Administrator and Inclusive Development Worker

 Asked how her indigenous cultural values would help enrich PBCI: “I was raised in my tribal community practicing our values and customs which are Caniyao, Ngilin and Fain.
 It is Caniyao when you harm any of God’s creation.
 Ngilin is to abstain from doing any act that is prohibited in our community that will harm the environment and the body.
 Fain is when you do not offer what you have to your neighbors and to other people.
 We value communal decision; respect to other people; and we have our own way of negotiating peace in a non-violent way with our neighboring tribes and to other people which we call Bodong.”